bofrim/gorch/README.md

 - [ ] Gracefully handle errors in the actions

 - [ ] webhook for action completion
-- [ ] nodes should be able to specify the allowed number of concurrent actions
 - [ ] TLS
 - [ ] some basic form of auth even if it's just a shared secret
 - [ ] a flag to chose if its able to run on a real network